bryn-g/twitter-minions/README.md

 This project was created to figure out who has unfollowed or followed me when I notice changes in my twitter follower count.
 Additional data such as follower json is stored as it may be useful for some analytics in the future.

 Unfollowers and followers are determined by comparing current followers to the database records.
-People who follow and unfollow in-between the running of this script will not be captured in the database.
+People who both follow and then unfollow in-between instances of running the script will not be captured in the database.

 ### Requirements